MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-design-principles.md

 - Using energy and resources more intelligently
 - Supporting older devices

-It is important to effectively record, report, and reduce carbon emissions through actionable insights.
+It's important to effectively record, report, and reduce carbon emissions through actionable insights.

 - Gain transparency into your current carbon impact
 - Estimate savings